1871fotc/1871fotc.github.io/docs/stories/undertakers.md

 ## Acknowledgements

+Written by Dr. Hilda Maclean.

-Thank you to Laurel Shanley from [K. M. Smith Funerals](https://kmsmith.com.au) for providing the story of Kate Mary Smith
+Thank you to Laurel Shanley from [K. M. Smith Funerals](https://kmsmith.com.au) for providing the story of Kate Mary Smith.

 <!--
 <div class="noprint" markdown="1">